Simply Business is pleased to provide tailored insurance options from:

 When you get your contractor insurance through Simply Business, we’ll provide you with a certificate of insurance (COI) so you can start providing proof of coverage.

-In general, you can deduct the cost of your insurance premiums when filing your business’s taxes.
+In general, you can deduct the cost of your liability premiums when filing your business’s taxes.
 When it comes to your business’s tax deductions, we recommend talking to an accountant if you have any questions.

 Our quote form helps us determine your recommended amounts of coverage from top insurers.
 If you have more questions, our licensed insurance agents will be happy to help!